ArcaneEngineer/ECS-tutorials/part2.md

 ```

-Naturally, there is an impact: this means the lines of code where we updated our tank's position from its tracks' speed would go from this:
+Naturally, there is an impact, as the lines of code where we updated our tank's position from its tracks' speed would go from this:

 ```
 	let speed = trackLefts[e] + trackRights[e];